Chances are, you probably sell on Amazon because you recognize the huge potential ROI there.

 The Summer Sale drives up excitement and sales for a situation where sellers, consumers, and the company all win.
 This promotion gives sellers an increased opportunity to boost sales and unload seasonal inventory squandered by the pandemic-related postponements.

 This event appears to be invitation-only, with Amazon having sent invites to select sellers.
 If you’re a seller who didn’t receive an invite, that doesn’t mean you’re entirely left out!

-If Prime Day is any indicator, it’s highly likely that the sale will bring an influx of shoppers looking for a deal, so there’s plenty of opportunity for sellers to crash the party by running their promotions.
+If Prime Day is any indicator, it’s highly likely that the sale will bring an influx of shoppers looking for a deal, so there’s plenty of opportunities for sellers to crash the party by running promotions.